What is projection welding and how does it work?

 9. Safety devices

-Safety devices such as safety guards, emergency stop switches and light curtains are also an integral part of projection welding machines.
-These ensure the safety of the operator and prevent accidents during operation.
+Safety devices, such as safety guards, emergency stop switches, and light curtains, are also an integral part of projection welding machines.
+These devices ensure the safety of the operator and help prevent accidents during operation.

 Discover our expertise in projection welding